CarlaAstudillo/nicar-2023-intro-to-web-dev/03_JAVASCRIPT/04_USING_LIBRARIES/README.md

 main();
 ```

-In your browser, if you open the local link to your project (something like http://127.0.0.1:8887/), you should see the CSV data being logged in the console.
+In your browser, if you open the local link to your project (from the Web Server extension, something like http://127.0.0.1:8887/), you should see the CSV data being logged in the console.

 ![An HTML file, a JavaScript file and some data are logged in the console of a browser.](./img/libraries-setup.jpg)